zeeamd/learn-terraform-aft-account-customizations/README.md

 - Any account specific customization to devaccone account will go through here
 - Any change to account customizations will not trigger the Code Pipeline
 - Goto Code Pipeline -> select relevant accounts customizations-pipeline -> Release Change

 - As per best practise delegate AWS SSO management to a child account (in this case devaccone)
+- Once a permission set is created it's name cannot be edited